jakebrehm/multitooner/readme.md

 A companion to *[Toontown Rewritten](https://www.toontownrewritten.com)*, **MultiTooner** allows you to store login information for an unlimited amount of accounts and start playing them from the menu bar.

-You are also able to add or remove stored accounts from the menu bar alone.
+You are also able to receive notifications for new invasions.

 ## Requirements

+Whether you are using the frozen application or the source code, [**Toontown Rewritten**](https://www.toontownrewritten.com/play) is a requirement for launching sessions.
+This is because *MultiTooner* does not include any game-related files.

-**MultiTooner** uses the following packages:
+If you are running the app via the source code, **MultiTooner** uses the following packages:
-- **[rumps]()** to actually build the menu bar app
+- **[rumps](https://github.com/jaredks/rumps)** to actually build the menu bar app
-- **[pyobjc-framework-LaunchServices]()** to help with login on startup functionality
+- **[pyobjc-framework-LaunchServices](https://pypi.org/project/pyobjc-framework-LaunchServices/)** to help with login on startup functionality
 - **[tooner](http://github.com/jakebrehm/tooner)**, my own package, to launch a Toontown Rewritten session

 However, note that this application **only supports MacOS**.

 ## How can I get this set up?

-See the latest releases of this project for a download of the standalone application.
+See the [latest release](https://github.com/jakebrehm/multitooner/releases/latest) of this project for a download of the standalone application.

 If you want to take the harder route, you can also clone this repository via the command